amphp/http-server/README.md

 $ bin/aerys --config = "/path/to/config.php"
 ```

-To run a static file server on port 80 without any configuration:
+To run a static file server on port 80 without a configuration file:

 ```bash
 $ bin/aerys -r /path/to/static/files